deewhyweb/container-native-node/README.md

 The scope of the project is to produce a working node.js based e-commerce application using the above principles.
 The proposed approach is to create a simple node.js based application based on microservices, incorporating container native design technologies such as high observability, image immutability, and process disposability.
-This project will make use of existing NPM modules where possible e.g. kube-probe, nodeshift, and third party tools e.g. Istio for microservice management.
+This project will make use of existing NPM modules where possible e.g. kube-probe, nodeshift, swagger-ui-express, and third party tools e.g. Istio for microservice management.
 The output from this project will be a comprehensive example of cloud native node.js application development.

 ## Prerequisites
 * Openshift 3.9 installation